Polyethylene: Ultra-high-molecular-weight (UHMWPE)

 UHMWPE is polyethylene with a molecular weight numbering in the millions, usually between 3.5 and 7.5 million amu.
 The high molecular weight makes it a very tough material, but results in less efficient packing of the chains into the crystal structure as evidenced by densities of less than high-density polyethylene (for example, 0.930–0.935 g/cm3).
 UHMWPE can be made through any catalyst technology, although Ziegler catalysts are most common.
 Because of its outstanding toughness and its cut, wear, and excellent chemical resistance, UHMWPE is used in a diverse range of applications.
 These include can- and bottle-handling machine parts, moving parts on weaving machines, bearings, gears, artificial joints, edge protection on ice rinks, steel cable replacements on ships, and butchers' chopping boards.
 It is commonly used for the construction of articular portions of implants used for hip and knee replacements.
 As fiber, it competes with aramid in bulletproof vests.

 High-density (HDPE)

 HDPE is defined by a density of greater or equal to 0.941 g/cm3.
 HDPE has a low degree of branching.
 The mostly linear molecules pack together well, so intermolecular forces are stronger than in highly branched polymers.
 HDPE can be produced by chromium/silica catalysts, Ziegler–Natta catalysts or metallocene catalysts; by choosing catalysts and reaction conditions, the small amount of branching that does occur can be controlled.
 These catalysts prefer the formation of free radicals at the ends of the growing polyethylene molecules.
 They cause new ethylene monomers to add to the ends of the molecules, rather than along the middle, causing the growth of a linear chain.

 HDPE has high tensile strength.
 It is used in products and packaging such as milk jugs, detergent bottles, butter tubs, garbage containers, and water pipes.
-One-third of all toys are manufactured from HDPE.
-In 2007, the global HDPE consumption reached a volume of more than 30 million tons.